-Mission - Our mission is to enhance our community's vitality by delivering drinking water and electric services consistent with the values of our customer-owners.
+Mission - Our mission is to enhance our community's vitality by delivering drinking water and electricity services-consistent with the values of our Communitycustomer-owners, including the people with whom we serve, conduct business with, collaborate, influence, or impact in the fulfillment of our mission.
 EWEB recognizes that our two primary services are "vital" to the health and welfare of our community, and that our methods are important to our customer-owners.